cnr-isti-vclab/openlime/README.md

 In the `./dist/examples` folder, you'll find simple **openLIME** web apps that demonstrate how to use this approach.
 These files will display correctly when served from any web server.

-To generate the rollup files, simply run the following command:
+To generate the rollup files, run the following command:
 ```bash
 npm run rollup
 ```